 - Put an age restriction on incest

 If a woman is raped by her father, brother, uncle, grandfather or a member of their family, and she is 18 years old, she cannot use federal funds in order to obtain her abortion.
 Also, let’s say a 17-year-old girl is raped by her father and she is just shy of her eighteenth birthday.
 If she was raped when she was 17, but is seeking an abortion when she is 18, would she be eligible?
-I suppose that’s up to the Chris Smith and John Boehner Official Rape Panel to decide.
+I suppose that’s up to the Rep. Chris Smith and John Boehner Official Rape Panel to decide.

 - Remove the exception for women’s health

-This bill will allow federal funds to cover abortion if, and only if, a physician certifies that the pregnancy will kill her.
-If continuing her pregnancy will damage her organs in some way or she will become terribly ill, having to live on medications, dialysis, in a wheelchair or what have you for the rest of her life, she will not get coverage because that isn’t life-threatening.
+This bill will allow federal funds to cover abortion if — and only if — a physician certifies that the pregnancy will kill her.
+If continuing her pregnancy will damage her organs in some way or she will become terribly ill, having to live on medications, dialysis, in a wheelchair or what-have-you for the rest of her life, she will not get coverage because that isn’t life-threatening.

 - Require government to continue funding agencies and programs that discriminate against women and endanger women’s health

 Currently, it is law that doctors and nurses do not have to provide elective abortion services, nor are health care facilities required to offer abortion services.
 Under the No Taxpayer Funding for Abortion Act, these facilities are given free reign to discriminate when it comes to a woman’s reproductive health care by in addition to not providing abortions, also refusing to refer women to other health care facilities, agencies and programs that do and the government cannot withdraw funds.
-Due to the GOP’s constant attack on all of women’s reproductive health choices, abortion is being regularly redefined to include emergency contraception and even birth control, which could also be effected by this bill.
+Due to the GOP’s constant attack on all of women’s reproductive health choices, abortion is being regularly redefined to include emergency contraception and even birth control, which could also be affected by this bill.